markus7017/org.openhab.binding.appletv/README.md

 <p>
 Please note:<br>
 This is an alpha release, it has bugs, requires manual install etc. Questions, feedback and contributions are welcome (e.g. improving this documentation).<p>

+Looking for contribution: If you are familar with HTML and CSS you are welcome to contribute a nice HABpanel widget. ;-)<p><p>
 <hr>

 ## Supported Devices, Platforms

 Devices
+* Apple-TV 4 - fully supported, verified by community
-* Apple-TV 3, latest firmware - fully supported, development environment
+* Apple-TV 3 - latest firmware - fully supported, development environment
-* Apple-TV 4 - no information, should work
 * Apple-TV 2 - no information, won't expect to work

 Platforms
 * macOS - dev environment is Mojave, but should also work with Sierra and High Sierra
 * Raspberyy with OpenHabian - default test environment
-* Synology NAS is work in progress
+* Ubuntu 18.04 - verified by the community
+* Synology NAS - supported running a virual environment, native support not yet verified
+* Win32 - only on request and with support of the user, because I know there are relevant differences in running Python on Win32 -> contact author
 * others currently not supported - contact author

 ## Supported Things